manymoments/manymoments.github.io/_posts/primary-backup-backup.markdown

 **A couple of remarks on the setting.**
 1. We have assumed that all client messages arrive at the primary/backup and vice-versa.
 In practice, if these messages do not arrive, i.e., if we have [omission failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/), then not all client messages may be executed.
 On the other hand, sending duplicate messages can cause the same command to be executed twice.
 This can be fixed by maintaining a unique identifier for every command sent to the state machine and using retries.

 2. In the above description, we assume that there will be at most 1 crash in the lifetime of the execution.
-In practice, one may need to either introduce a recovery mechanism, or use more backups, to tolerate more faults.
+We now discuss a mechanism for $n > 2$ capable of tolerating more faults.

 ### Generalized Primary-Backup